 |Application||Renovation, Roof, Balustrade|

-“The building site has been very crowded and complex from the start.
+During the final construction phase of the project, the enthusiasm for completion was noticeable on site.
+Project leader Thomas Been from Octatube on finalizing the project: “The building site was very crowded and complex from the start onwards.
 The project is characterized by the application of many new and unique materials and detailing, which resulted in the involvement of all kinds of suppliers.
 We had to carefully plan everything to make sure the operation would run smoothly and timely, it was a real puzzle.
-At some point, when the building and the new inner courtyard really started taking form, it was having an effect on the working atmosphere.
-It was noticeable everyone worked towards the final result with great enthusiasm.”
+At a certain point, when the building and the new inner courtyard started taking form, it started to have a boosting effect on the working atmosphere.
+It was noticeable everyone worked with great enthousiasm towards the final result.”

-Octatube was awarded with two Supply Chain Awards by the Wates Group in London.
+Following the succesful collaboration with the client, Octatube was awarded with two Supply Chain Awards by the Wates Group in London.
 Octatube was announced the winner in the category ´Extraordinary Pre-Construction Support’ and highly commended as ‘Supply Chain Partner of the Year’.

-“Despite Octatube and Wates only having had a relationship for a couple of years, they have made a massive impact on our projects with their professionalism and approach to projects.
-Working on both our historic restoration projects at the Victoria & Albert Museum and London Business School and new build commercial at Tasman House, they have provided solutions to challenges that have occurred and worked in a collaborative manner with Wates, the client and the design team.
+Citation of Wates group on ‘Supply Chain Partner of the Year’: “Despite the fact Octatube and Wates have only worked together for a couple of years, they have made a massive impact on our projects with their professionalism and approach to projects.
+Working on both our historic restoration projects at the Victoria & Albert Museum and London Business School and the commercial new build at Tasman House, they have provided solutions to challenges that have occurred.
+They have worked in a collaborative manner with Wates, the client and the design team.
 The finished products that have been delivered are of first class quality and are a testament to Octatube’s attention to detail and exacting standards”.